Latifpro108108/campusManagerFrontend/README.md

 # Campus Events Management System

 ## Project Overview
 This is a web app called the Campus Events Management System.
-It allows users to view, register for, and manage campus events.
+It allows users to view and manage campus events.
 Users can filter events by type and see them in a calendar view.

 ## Deployment Link
 Live version: [Campus Events Management System](https://event4camp.vercel.app/)